TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 rm .terraform/terraform.tfstate
 ```

-- Authenticate your Terraform Cloud account workspace with your AWS credentials
+- Authenticate your Terraform Cloud account workspace with your AWS credentials.

 Click on your workspace in your Terraform Cloud account, click on Variables, scroll to Workspace Variables, add variables across your `AWS_ACCESS_KEY`, `AWS_SECRET_KEY_ID` and `AWS_DEFAULT_REGION`as environmental variables.
 Make sure to mark these variables as sensitive.

 - Execute Terraform Commands.